Skip to content

 Count how many of those conditions exist in a standard American classroom.
 We count zero on a good day, one on an exceptional one.

 We want to be precise here.
 The alternative education space is full of strong claims built on thin data.
 Some of what follows is well-supported.
 Some is promising but early.
-We will distinguish between the two because honest assessment of evidence is itself part of what we are teaching.
+We will distinguish between the two because honest assessment of evidence is itself part of what we are building together.

 Well-supported: